 - Direct entry midwives.
 The IAFP opposes direct entry midwives due to their lack of educational and medical training, and the impact this gap in education has on caring for their patients.

 - Naturopathic physicians.
 The IAFP opposes the licensure and recognition of naturopathic physicians because of the manner in which this group practices (i.e. do not follow evidence based practices).

-- Medical Cannabis.
-The IAFP will work in collaboration with the Iowa Legislature to draft a workable cannabis program in Iowa.
+- Medical Cannabis: The IAFP will work in collaboration with the Iowa Legislature to make corrections to the cannabis program in Iowa passed in 2017.

 - Behavioral Health: IAFP is aware and recognizes the mental health crisis that exists in Iowa.
 As providers, we see every day the need for more behavioral health providers and more points of access for inpatient and outpatient behavioral health care.
 IAFP supports any piece of legislation that helps increase the number of behavioral health providers, as well as increases access for behavioral health services across the state.